|By David Skolnick, Vindicator, Youngstown, Ohio|

-Triad was among five firms that submitted proposals for the work by a Feb.
-28 deadline, and its range of $7,500 to $10,000 for the work was the cheapest.
+Triad was among five firms that submitted proposals for the work by a

 "Quite frankly, I don't want to spend any more money or resources than what we already did with YSU on city wards," McNally said.